 A key takeaway from the study is that no two sites conducted virtual hearings in the same way - even courtrooms within the same state or courthouse.
 When courts began facilitating virtual hearings, there was little guidance available and immense pressure to become operational quickly.
-Most courts simply took in-person practices and transitioned them online with limited time to consider how the virtual courtroom impacted effective One way to be trauma-responsive and support feelings of safety for hearing participants is to ask them where they are physically and whether they feel safe and able to meaningfully participate from that location.
+Most courts simply took in-person practices and transitioned them online with limited time to consider how the virtual courtroom impacted effective communication, access to justice, and meaningful engagement.

+One way to be trauma-responsive and support feelings of safety for hearing participants is to ask them where they are physically and whether they feel safe and able to meaningfully participate from that location.